kylenessen/central-coast-biological-society/content/join.md

 Show your support for California's Central Coast biology!
 We have CCBS stickers and shirts available.

-Contact Steve Hendricks at [steve@example.com](mailto:steve@example.com) for availability and pricing.
+Contact Steve Hendricks at [shendric@cuesta.edu](mailto:shendric@cuesta.edu) for availability and pricing.

 </div>